project-asgard/asgard/doxygen/installation.md

     ..
 ```

-The installation step is required to use ASGarD as a library for an external project
+The installation step is required to use ASGarD as a library for an external project,
-allowing the user to define their own PDE specification.
+allowing the user to define their own PDE specification without intruding into the ASGarD code.
-The currently available equations and all build tools can be used directly from the
+However, the currently available equations and all tools can be used directly from the
 build folder.

 It is recommended to use a dedicated `CMAKE_INSTALL_PREFIX` as opposed to common